Questioning the Billable Hour

 Robert ensured that each newsletter would have a look unique to the issuer, as well.
 Then, each issue would be laid out with client-approved text and images by the same person who designed the original template.

 Robert paid his writers and graphic designers fixed fees.
-Likewise, he charged his clients fixed fees under a purchase agreement that encouraged decisive collaboration on newsletter content.
+Likewise, he charged his clients fixed fees under a purchase agreement that encouraged decisive up-front collaboration on newsletter content.
 The purchase agreement even included a pay-upon-approval satisfaction guarantee.

 Q1 If you could have original, custom work performed for you by a small team of creative people with the security of fixed fees and a satisfaction guarantee, would you bypass low-cost, boilerplate alternatives?